Pierogi Festival Featured in

-Pierogi is a common Eastern European dish, but they are especially good in Poland.
+Pierogi is a common Central and Eastern European dish, but they are especially good in Poland.
 The Pierogi Festival is a unique chance to try all possible variations of this hors d'oeuvre.
 Literally, “pierogi” is a local name for dumplings, but the most attractive part of the dish is covered inside.

 Pierogis are made from dough and they have different sizes and shapes.
 Savory or sweet, they can be filled with almost everything.
 These tasty circular, rectangular, or triangular pieces of dough can surprise you with its stuffing made from potato, cheese, mushrooms, spinach, meat, cabbage, vegetables, cottage cheese, fruits and berries, and various mixtures of all the ingredients.